panel-attack/panel-attack/engine/GarbageQueue.md

 ### Delivery

-On every frame, the owning stack asks its telegraph whether there is any garbage ready for delivery.
+On every frame, the sending stack checks whether there is any garbage ready for delivery in the staging area.
-If so, the garbage is released from the telegraph/staging phase.
+If so, the garbage is released from the staging phase and enters delivery which is a static 60 frame delay before the garbage can be dropped on its target.
-At this point, the actual time the garbage is scheduled to drop at the earliest is determined as the time the garbage left staging + a constant delay of 60 frames.
-The now scheduled garbage is saved in a table on the garbage target.
-The receiving stack checks this table every frame to see if any garbage inside that table is scheduled to drop.
-If so, it gets added to the stack's own garbage queue which is equivalent to entering the final Delay phase.
+After the delay has passed, the garbage is added to the receiver's own garbage queue which is equivalent to entering the final Delay phase.

 ### Delay